shichence/AutoInt/README.md

 <div align=center>
   <img src="https://github.com/shichence/AutoInt/blob/master/figures/model.png" width = 50% height = 50% />
 </div>
 The illustration of AutoInt.
-We first projects all sparse features (both categorical and numerical features) into the low-dimensional space.
-Next, we feed embeddings of all fields into an interacting layer implemented by self-attentive neural network.
-The output of the final interacting layer is low-dimensional representation of learnt combinatorial features, which is further used for estimating the CTR via sigmoid function.
+We first project all sparse features (both categorical and numerical features) into the low-dimensional space.
+Next, we feed embeddings of all fields into stacked multiple interacting layers implemented by self-attentive neural network.
+The output of the final interacting layer is the low-dimensional representation of learnt combinatorial features, which is further used for estimating the CTR via sigmoid function.

 ## Usage
 ### Input Format